The latest on PA fantasy sports

 Playing daily fantasy sports in Pennsylvania

-Until now, daily fantasy sports (DFS) haven’t been exactly legal in the state of Pennsylvania, but that didn’t mean you could’t play.
+Until now, daily fantasy sports (DFS) haven’t been exactly legal in the state of Pennsylvania, but that didn’t mean you couldn’t play.

 State lawmakers spent the last few years considering a number of options in terms of legalizing and regulating DFS.